-To implement ALMA we extended CRIU^3 (a checkpoint and restore tool for Linux processes that runs in userspace) with a Migration Controller; this controller interacts with the JVM and forwards its snapshots to the destination system-VM.
+To implement ALMA we extended CRIU3 (a checkpoint and restore tool for Linux processes that runs in userspace) with a Migration Controller; this controller interacts with the JVM and forwards its snapshots to the destination system-VM.
 The migration-aware GC policy is implemented inside the G1 GC in the Open Java Development Kit 8 (OpenJDK 8).4 All the ALMA code is publicly available this allowing others to reuse the ALMA and perform experiments with it.5

-We evaluate ALMA by using well-known benchmark suites based on real world Java applications (SPECjvm-2008 [39] and DaCapo [3]), and by comparing it to: i) an application-assisted approach called JAVMM [21] (a similar system we could find on the literature), ii) CRIU (writes snapshots to disk and then migrates them by means of NFS), and iii) ALMA-PS (our solution configured to work similarly to JAVMM [21], more details in Section 5).
+We evaluate ALMA by using well-known benchmark suites based on real world Java applications (SPECjym-2008 [39] and DaCapo [3]), and by comparing it to: i) an application-assisted approach called JAVMM [21] (a similar system we could find on the literature), ii) CRIU (writes snapshots to disk and then migrates them by means of NFS), and iii) ALMA-PS (our solution configured to work similarly to JAVMM [21], more details in Section 5).
 The evaluation results show that ALMA is able to deliver low total migration time, low resource overhead, and low application throughput impact.
 Compared to the results obtained in JAVMM [21] and CRIU, ALMA reduces the total migration time by 5.69 and 2.57 times, the used network bandwidth by 4.42 and 2.86 times, and the application downtime by 1.125 and 3.58 times, respectively.

-In short, this work presents several contributions.
-First, it provides fast live migration for Java server applications that do not require full system-VM migration.
-For these applications, migrating only the JVM is sufficient.
-Second, it describes a G1 GC migration-aware policy implemented on OpenJDK 8.
-This policy uses internal information about each heap region to determine the best set of regions to collect based on the available network bandwidth; Third, it proposes JVM heap collection before each snapshot.
+In short, this work presents several contributions:

+- Provide fast live migration for Java server applications that do not require full system-VM migration.
+For these applications, migrating only the JVM is sufficient; - G1 GC migration-aware policy implemented on Open-JDK 8.
+This policy uses internal information about each heap region to determine the best set of regions to collect based on the available network bandwidth; - JVM heap collection before each snapshot.
 To the best of our knowledge, this is the first system to employ a collection at each snapshot.
-This ensures that no snapshot contains more data than necessary (according to our migration-aware policy).
-Fourth, it provides a JVM livemigration tool that runs in user space implemented on top of CRIU which increases, in multiple ways, the performance of live JVM migration, compared to previous approaches.
-And finally, it presents a detailed performance evaluation comparing our solution to Hou [21], and CRIU.
+This ensures that no snapshot contains more data than necessary (according to our migration-aware policy). - A JVM live-migration tool that runs in user space implemented on top of CRIU which increases, in multiple ways, the performance of live JVM migration, compared to previous approaches;